Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 * A streamlined layout of the search box, code and work item results pivots, filter controls and two pane results pane makes search a breeze.
 * When you start a search from with in a project, search defaults to results from that project; you can easily now navigate up to the account level to broaden your search.
 * The new filtering controls are designed based on extensive feedback on the previous experience
-  * You can easily see the filters that influence the search results
+  * You can easily see the filters that influence the search results.
-  * It's easier to work with filters; we have made many usability tweaks E.g. gone are the the filters that move up as you select them
+  * It's easier to work with filters; we have made many usability tweaks E.g. gone are the the filters that move up as you select them.
-  * You can easily hide the filters to liberate more space for results
+  * You can easily hide the filters to liberate more space for results.
   * Based on where in VSTS you’re coming from, certain defaults are applied to make it easier to find things.
-* A new 2-pane layout open up more space for results
-* The results layout for **Work items** search is tweaked for scanning through results quickly
-* You can now sort by filename and filepath in code
+* You can now sort by filename and filepath in code.
-* You can now filter by branch in code.
+* You can now filter by branch in code using the branch filter.
 See [Search in branches other than the default](#Search-in-branches-other-than-the-default)

 Please do try out the new experience and let us know your feedback.